-Application for media accreditation for the 2013 FORMULA 1 SINGAPORE GRAND PRIX is now open.
+Application for media accreditation for the 2013 FORMULA 1 SINGTEL SINGAPORE GRAND PRIX is now open.
 The following information serves as a guideline to assist you in achieving a successful application.
 The full guideline on the procedure and requirements can be found on the Fédération Internationale de l’Automobile (FIA) website here.

 All international and major national press agencies as well as the local offices of major international agencies will be accredited directly by the FIA.
 Applications must be made online here using your registered ID and password.
 First-time applicants must register before submitting any application for accreditation.
 Upon approval by FIA, you will be required to complete a Singapore Entry Form.